Rotations Call & Vacations

 Curriculum by Residency Training Year

 Continuity Clinic occurs at least one half day per week over the 3 years of training.
-Residents have 3 weeks of vacation each year that are taken in a one week and a two week block.
+Residents have 3 weeks of vacation each year that are taken in a one week and a two-week block.
 Residents receive additional time away for holidays including a special holiday schedule for Christmas and New Years.

 Elective Subspecialty Rotations

-Resident will be required to fulfill a minimum of four core subspecialty rotations within their three years.
+Residents will be required to fulfill a minimum of four core subspecialty rotations within their three years.

 - Child Abuse